hcgatewood/diff-cleaner/README.md

 - `filetypes`.
 The file extensions that will be linted and updated.
 Must be in the form _e.g._ `'(js|py|txt)'`.
 Defaults to `'(ts|js|css|scss|html|json)'`.
 - `logErrors`.
 When truthy, log the full issue report on precommit linting errors.
-- `specifigGitignore`.
+- `specificGitignore`.
 Use a `.gitignore` other than in the root directory.
 - `customGlobs`.
 Any custom globs to consider during precommit and trim.

 # Notes